manabiseijin/ytel/README.md

 by relying on the correct external tool.

 ## Potential problems and potential fixes
-`ytel` does not use the official Youtube APIs but relies on the [Invidious](https://github.com/omarroth/invidious) APIs (that in turn circumvent Youtube ones).
+`ytel` does not use the official YouTube APIs but relies on the [Invidious](https://github.com/omarroth/invidious) APIs (that in turn circumvent YouTube ones).
 The variable `ytel-invidious-api-url` points to the invidious instance (by default `https://invidio.us`) to use; you might not need to ever touch this, but if [invidio.us](https://invidio.us) goes down keep in mind that you can choose [another instance](https://github.com/omarroth/invidious#invidious-instances).
 Moreover the default Invidious instance is generally speaking stable, but sometimes your `ytel-search` might hang; in that case `C-g` and retry.

 ## TODO
 Here's a bunch of things that ought to be done someday: